joy13975/adb-controller/readme.md

 Status: supports arrow keys and a custom key map that I myself use.

-Known bugs: I've observed what looked like broken pipe between the controller and the stdout of the adb shell process.
+Known bugs: I've observed what looked like broken pipe between the controller and the stdin of the adb shell process.
 Reason is still unknown.

 ## Install